blog-icon

 How to fix spam in meta tags

-Firstly, you can use our ‘Over optimization’ report in the ‘SEO audit and crawl’ section of our dashboard.
-This will give you an indication of the pages that Google are likely to view as potential spam.
+in the ‘SEO audit and crawl’ section of our dashboard.
+This will give you an indication of the pages that Google are likely to view as potential spam, based on keyword stuffing thresholds, duplication across domains and other risk indicators.

 What meta tags are the most important for keyword usage?